ethereum/ethereum-org-website/design-principles.md

 The site should inspire users to dream of how Ethereum can change the world.
 It should motivate people to explore, play and tinker with the tools and apps of the Ethereum ecosystem.

 - **Radical:** The site should communicate Ethereum's ambitious goals to meaningfully change the world.
-It should be clear that Ethereum is not just some new product - it is a revolutionary technology.
+It should be clear that Ethereum is not just some new tech stack - it is a transformational technology.
 - **Empowerment through education:** The site should educate people so they can understand Ethereum's potential, find their place in the ecosystem, and feel empowered to participate in it.

 Visual Direction • Content

 ## 2. Universal

 Ethereum is a global, decentralized project and our audience reflects this.
-The site should aspire to be accessible to everyone, and sensitive to the world’s many cultures.
+The site should aspire to be accessible to everyone, and sensitive to the world's many cultures.

 - **Accessible:** The site should follow accessibility guidelines - including for people with low-bandwidth connections.
 - **Straightforward:** The site should be simple and unambiguous.
-Copy shouldn’t use language that may be misinterpreted or lost in translation.
+Copy shouldn't use language that may be misinterpreted or lost in translation.
 - **Ethereum is multi-faceted:** Ethereum is a project, a codebase, a community, and a vision.
 Ethereum is valuable to different people for different reasons, and there are many ways to be involved.

 Writing systems • Use of colour • Visual Direction • Content